 When is a senior not a senior?
 In Europe - including UK, Ireland and all other EEC countries, it is 60.
 In Bermuda, it is 65 for both women and men and unless one is disabled, one cannot get a Special Persons ID card (the local equivalent of a Senior Citizens Card or Old Age Pensioners' Card) until you are 65.

-There is no equivalent in Bermuda, in types of services offered to senior citizens and the disabled, of Age Concern in the United Kingdom and Spain, or AARP (American Association of Retired Persons) in the USA.
-(There is a local Age Concern entity, very concerned about the plight of seniors, but operating on a different basis, as shown below).
+There is no equivalent in Bermuda, in types of services offered to senior citizens and the disabled, of Age UK - see http://www.ageuk.org.uk/ in the United Kingdom or AARP (American Association of Retired Persons) in the USA or Canadian Association of Retired Persons (see http://www.carp.ca).
+(There is a local Age Concern entity, concerned about the plight of seniors, but not fighting for their betterment in ways the AARP in USA and Age UK do and operating on a different basis.

 If over 65 and resident in BermudaExemption from Land Tax (introduced by the former - since December 17, 2012 - Progressive Labour Party (PLP) government on January 1, 2005) for Bermudian senior citizen owners of real estate who apply for it, with no means testing.
 (Generous compared to the UK, where homeowners over 60 do not get the same tax benefit).
 In February 2012 this benefit was withdrawn by the PLP for the more affluent who have homes at a higher rate of Annual Rentable Value (ARV) than $50,000, meaning effectively worth over £1 million.
 Since 2013, seniors with properties with ARVs above $50,000 now pay the assessed tax on the portion above the $50,000 threshold.